hazem-antar/Continuous-Control-DDPG/README.md

 # Udacity Deep Reinforcement Learning Nanodegree
 ## Project 2 - Continuous-Control-DDPG

 This is the second project for the Udacity Deep Reinforcement Learning Nanodegree.
-The goal is to implement model based on [Deep Deterministic Policy Gradient (DDPG)](https://arxiv.org/abs/1509.02971)to allow controlling a group of robotic arms in a Unity ML-Agents environment.
+The goal is to implement model based on [Deep Deterministic Policy Gradient (DDPG)](https://arxiv.org/abs/1509.02971) to control the movement of a group of robotic arms in a Unity ML-Agents environment.

 ![Trained DQN Agent](./img/1_8-NXPwKsxg5QYfzaRqKeYg.gif)

 ## Environment description

 The simulation contains a single agent navigating in a large, square environment.